 - Two introductory biology courses (BIOL-181 and 191) taken in either order.
 BIOL-181 is offered in the fall semester.
 BIOL-191 is offered in both the fall and spring semesters.
 Please note that BIOL-191 requires completion of, or concurrent enrollment in, CHEM-161.

-- Five advanced courses in Biology, three of which much involve laboratories and one of which must be at the 400 level.
+- Five advanced courses in Biology, three of which must involve laboratories and one of which must be at the 400 level.
 Additional stipulations for the advanced courses depend upon Class year (see below).
 Note that Special Topics and courses numbered below BIOL-181 do not fulfill this requirement and at least three of the five advanced courses must be completed at Amherst College, unless approved in advance by the Department.

 a) For the Class of 2022 and beyond, one advanced course in each of two core areas of biology is required by the end of the junior year: